Origin: Spain. Steam distilled from the leaves of the herb. Middle note.

 Rosemary is an herb that is steam distilled from the flowers and leaves.
 Originally from the Mediterranean coast, it is now produced in Spain and France.
 Some of the chemical components in rosemary are borneol, camphene and camphor.

-Rosemary essential oil has a remarkable effect on the central nervous system.
+Rosemary essential oil may have a remarkable effect on the central nervous system.
 It is an excellent brain stimulant, therefore great for inhaling to assist in achieving mental clarity.

 It blends well with Basil essential oil, Citronella essential oil, Cedarwood essential oil, Cinnamon essential oil, Frankincense essential oil, Lavender essential oil, Peppermint essential oil, Petitgrain essential oil, and Thyme essential oil.